usagiramen/scalable/simple_pca/README.md

 Basically, PCA can be broken down to 3 steps:

 **Step 1**: Build a covariance matrix.
 A covariance matrix *explains the relationship between different variables (features)*.
-Imagine you a dataset of 2 columns e.g. X and Y. You can easily explain their relationship via scatterplot.
+Imagine a dataset of 2 columns e.g. X and Y. You can easily explain their relationship via scatterplot.

 Obviously you cannot do that with 10,000 dimensions, so a covariance matrix is our mathematical reprensetation of these relationships.

+**Step 2**: Calculate eigenvectors and eigenvalues.
+Back to the X / Y scatterplot example earlier, imagine drawing 2 lines (which will be your vectors) that covers as much data as possible (measuring the variance of the data project onto the axes).

+Remember, the vectors are to "describe" how the plot looks like, not predict Y over X like regression.
+Example: vector a<sup>1</sup> to a<sup>2</sup> and vector b<sup>1</sup> to b<sup>2</sup>.

+What eigenvectors and eigenvalues does is "summarise" those vectors into a magical number, and eigenvalues is our magic number for the next step.

+**Step 3**:

 It accepts `threshold` argument that indicates the total percentage of variance to retain from the raw data.